Do you re-work or modify existing cymbals?

 For a custom order, or for line-item orders where the instrument is not in stock, there is a waiting list.
 It is typically around 3 to 8 weeks, depending on the item..
 I require a minimum 50% up-front deposit to confirm an order and for you to join the waiting list.
 The balance plus any shipping cost is payable once the instrument is ready.

 Where can I get "off-the-shelf" Matt Nolan Custom instruments?

 I do have some lines that I make repeatedly, as well as the one-offs and custom works.
 These can be purchased right here on this web site under the relevent categories or from third party retailers – see the "Dealers" section.
-Another option is to visit a show or exhibition where I am displaying and selling my work – see the "Calendar" section – or make an appointment to come and visit my shop in Bath, England, U.K.
+Another option is to visit a show or exhibition where I am displaying and selling my work such as PASIC – see the "Calendar" section – or make an appointment to come and visit my shop in Bath, England, U.K.